tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-1.md

 ---
-title: Godot 4 Golang MMO Part 1
+title: "Setting Up Your Godot 4 MMO Project with Golang"
-description: How to setup everything you need to get started with a Godot 4 MMO using Golang as the backend.
+description: Learn the setup process for a Godot 4 MMO using a Golang backend, covering essential tools, packets, and basic server-client communication.
 redditurl:
 ---

 Ready to get started?
-In [the last post](/2024/11/08/godot-golang-mmo-intro), we had some explaining to do.
-In this post, we will install some tools we need to get started, setup our packet system, and create an extremely simple means of communicating these packets between the server and the client.
+In [the last post](/2024/11/08/godot-golang-mmo-intro), we discussed the motivations, technology choices, and an overview of the project.
+In this post, we will install some tools we need to get started, set up our packet system, and create an extremely simple means of communicating these packets between the server and the client.

 ## Installing essential tools